Quick start#

 This creates project-local conda environments under .conda/envs/ for each environment defined in your manifest.
 A conda.lock file is generated automatically after solving.

-You can point to a specific manifest with --file / -f:
+You can select an exact manifest with the global --file / -f option:

 conda workspace install --force-reinstall